sbm-github/devops-course-sbm/git-chitcode.md

 git merge <prev<source> branch name>
 ```

-Some file we don want to merge it for some reason
+Some file we do not want to merge it for some reason

 ```sh
 git checkout HEAD <file name/folder>